Bloomington Public Adjuster

 §72B.135: Public Adjuster Licensing and Fee Disclosure

-Minnesota Statutes §72B.135 requires all public adjusters to be licensed, disclose fees in writing before engagement, and never charge contingency fees based on claim denial rates.
+Minnesota Statutes §72B.135 requires all public adjusters to be licensed, disclose fees in writing before engagement, and provides a 72-hour cancellation period for any signed contract.
 Our License #40962416 is current and in good standing.
-We charge a percentage of the amount we recover above the insurer's initial offer, disclosed upfront, never on denial outcomes.
-This aligns our incentives with yours: we earn more when you recover more, and we have no reason to inflate estimates or pursue frivolous claims.
+We disclose our fee structure in writing before engagement: a percentage of recovery beyond the carrier's initial offer, never on denial outcomes.

 Read our guide on challenging State Farm denials in Minnesota to see how these statutes are weaponized by insurers and how we deploy them to force fair settlement.

-Why Bloomington Homeowners Choose Shoreline Over Other Public Adjusters
+Why Bloomington Homeowners Choose Shoreline Over Other Bloomington Public Adjusters

-Shoreline is the only Bloomington public adjuster led by a CISSP/CISA-certified professional with enterprise risk expertise.
-We don't hire local agents — we deploy forensic engineers, Xactimate specialists, and licensed adjusters who understand Minnesota hail patterns, percentage deductible mechanics, and State Farm's denial playbook.
+Shoreline brings credentials no other Bloomington Public Adjuster can match: our team includes both CISSP and CISA-certified principals — enterprise security and risk-audit credentials usually found in Fortune 500 risk teams, not adjusting firms.
+We don't hire local agents.
+We deploy forensic engineers, Xactimate specialists, and licensed Minnesota public adjusters who understand state hail patterns, percentage deductible mechanics, and State Farm's Bloomington denial playbook.

 Licensed, Bonded, and Zero Conflict of Interest

-Our License #40962416 is current with Minnesota's Department of Commerce.
-We are bonded and carry errors and omissions insurance — we have real liability if we underprepare your claim.
-Unlike adjusting firms that work for insurers then moonlight as "independent" adjusters, Shoreline has never represented an insurance company and never will.
-Your claim is never at risk of being undervalued because we receive a bonus from an insurer referral.
+Our Minnesota Public Adjuster License #40962416 is current with the Minnesota Department of Commerce.
+We are bonded and carry errors and omissions insurance — we have real liability if we underprepare your Bloomington claim.
+Unlike Bloomington adjusting firms that work for insurers then moonlight as "independent" adjusters, Shoreline has never represented an insurance company and never will.
+Your Bloomington claim is never at risk of being undervalued because we receive no bonus from insurer referrals.

-We disclose our fee structure in writing before engagement: a percentage of the recovery above the insurer's initial offer, capped and disclosed upfront.
+We disclose our fee structure in writing before engagement: a percentage of recovery beyond the carrier's initial offer, capped and disclosed upfront.
 You never pay unless we win.
 No upfront costs, no hidden fees, no contingency on denials.
+Minnesota law (§72B.135) gives you a 72-hour cancellation window after signing.

-Most competing adjusters (Noble Public Adjusting, Capital Adjusting Services, United Claim Service) rotate in from other states — they don't know that Bloomington's housing stock is uniquely vulnerable to hail damage because of low-slope roofing, original shingle thickness, and exposure to bidirectional wind patterns off the Minnesota River valley.
+Most competing Bloomington adjusters (Noble Public Adjusting, Capital Adjusting Services, United Claim Service) rotate in from other states — they don't know that Bloomington's housing stock is uniquely vulnerable to hail damage because of low-slope roofing, original shingle thickness, and exposure to wind patterns off the Minnesota River valley.
+Our Bloomington team lives in the communities we serve and knows every neighborhood's vulnerabilities.

-We've documented how State Farm applies age-based denials specifically to homes built before 1980, citing "pre-loss condition" to reduce payouts on homes that were perfectly serviceable before the storm.
-Our team fights this tactic with comparative market analysis, historical construction data, and appraisal-clause enforcement.
+We've documented how State Farm applies age-based denials specifically to homes built before 1980, citing "pre-loss condition" to reduce payouts on Bloomington homes that were perfectly serviceable before the storm.
+Our team fights this tactic with comparative market analysis, historical construction data, Cedar Bluff matching enforcement, and §65A.10 code-upgrade demands as reaffirmed by Great Northwest v.
+Campbell (Minn.
+2025).

 Xactimate Mastery and Scope Rebuilding